mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Talk-3.md

 And then, I think the next paragraph is the contents of all sentient beings.
 What is the contents of all sentient beings?

-> Acting on and witnessing myriad things with the burden of oneself is “delusion.”
-Acting on and witnessing oneself in the advent of myriad things is enlightenment.
+> Acting on and witnessing myriad things with the burden of oneself is “delusion.” ...

 So here it says, “acting on [and] witnessing myriad things” means cultivating practice and verifying myriad things *by conveying oneself to them* is delusion.
 In other words, first we try to move toward nature and create the poem.
 By creating a poem, you can verify the existence of nature, how wonderful it is. [...]
 But, he says, it is delusion.
-Yes, it is delusion, because you see the world in terms of your eyes, your feelings: delusion.
+Yes, it is delusion, because you see the world in terms of your eyes, your feelings; [that is] delusion.
 But is it real delusion?
-No, no. No way.
+No, no; no way.
 That is a little bit narrow understanding.
 That delusion is going in the Buddha’s land, supported by all sentient beings.
 Because there is no other way!
 No other way.

 If it is delusion, which you should hate – at that time, [is] all sentient nature coming to you and helping you?
-In the 1960’s and 70’s, always the hippies said, “I don’t know where I am going.
+In the 1960’s and 70’s, always the hippies said something like, “I don’t know where I am going.
 The Universe takes care of me.”
-Something like that.
-Can you say so? *[He chuckles.]* No way.
+Can you say that? *[He chuckles.]* No way.
 If you do it, your life becomes a mess.

-So first of all, you have to move toward the nature, toward the world, and take care of it.
-And then, at that time, you can verify the presence of the world, with you.
+So first of all, you have to move toward nature, toward the world, and take care of it.
+And then, at that time, you can verify the presence of the world with you.
 That’s why we have to do it.
 But, it is delusion.
-But we say, “It is right.
-Enlightenment.”
+We say, “It is right; it is Enlightenment.”
 I don’t think it is.
-Prejudice.
-Ego.
-So that’s why, if you see the very ... energetic businessmen, and politicians, whoever they are; you really respect them, because he’s always acting positively, creating something.
-He’s a wonderful person.
-But I don’t think it’s wonderful.
-It is a delusion.
+[That is] prejudice; ego.
+That’s why if you see the very energetic businessmen and politicians – whoever they are – you really respect them, because they are always acting positively, creating something.
+[You think] they are wonderful people.
+But I don’t think it’s wonderful. *[He chuckles.]* It is a delusion.

-> Great enlightenment about delusion is Buddhas; great delusion about enlightenment is sentient beings.
-There are also those who attain enlightenment on top of enlightenment, and there are those who are further deluded in the midst of delusion.

-So, acting on and witness myriad things with the burden of one’s self is delusion.
-Acting on and witnessing oneself in the advent of myriad things is enlightenment.

-But that delusion, the point is: there is no other way, except deluded way, in order to reach whole world.
-So, important point is: Don’t be stuck in delusion.
-You can use properly delusion.
+But the point is, there is no other way *except* the deluded way, in order to reach whole world.
+So the important point is, don’t be stuck in the delusion.
+You can use delusion properly.
 How?
-Simply deal with delusions; as simple as you can.
-There is no reason you should be stuck, you should (be) proud of yourself; no matter how long, no matter what.
-You are successful in business, or politics, et cetera; even though I became a saint, there is no reason I should be proud of myself.
+Simply deal with delusions; as simply as you can.
+There is no reason you should be stuck, or you should be proud of yourself; no matter [whether] you are successful in business, or politics, et cetera.
+Even if I become a saint, there is no reason I should be proud of myself.
 No way.
 Because it is delusion.
 That is my karmic life.

-Just like an owl can see everything at night; something like that.
-“By practice, I became a saint”: it is wonderful?
-No; it’s not wonderful.
-It is just like a owl...
+It is just like an owl can see everything at night; something like that.
+“By practice, I became a saint” – is this wonderful?
+No, it’s not wonderful.
+It is just like an owl...

 *[Tape change.]*

 ... because I create it.
-But on the other hand, please deal with...
-If so, it is wrong?
+But on the other hand, if so, it is wrong?
 No, it’s not wrong.
-Behind this delusion, huge, expansive world is there, by which your delusion is supported.
-So, don’t get stuck with delusion.
-Please use delusion in universal perspective.
-That is a [bodhisattva](glossary#bodhisattva) practice.
-That’s why bodhisattvas suffer from their life, and also from peoples’ life, all sentient beings’ life: how to save, how to help all sentient beings.
-Is that clear?
+Behind this delusion, a huge, expansive world is there, by which your delusion is supported.
+So, don’t get stuck with delusion; please use delusion in universal perspective.
+That is the [bodhisattva](glossary#bodhisattva) practice.
+That’s why bodhisattvas suffer from their life, and also from [other] people’s life, all sentient beings’ life: how to help all sentient beings.

+#### 48:01

-And then, that’s why next, he says, “acting on, witness(ing) oneself in advent of myriad things is enlightenment”.
-So already there is... your life, your delusion is already manifested in the advent of myriad things.
+And then, that’s why next he says,

+>> Acting on and witnessing oneself in the advent of myriad things is enlightenment.

+So your life, your delusion is already manifested in the advent of myriad things.
 That is your way of life.
-That is a unique way to approach, to know the total picture of the life, human world.
+That is a unique way to approach [knowing] the total picture of life, the human world.

-#### 48:38

 So, delusion and enlightenment work together.
-So that’s why ... always [bodhisattva](glossary#bodhisattva) is characterized by working with all sentient beings hand in hand, instead of getting into buddha’s position.
-Becoming buddha - they don’t want!
-So, always working.
-But behind bodhisattva’s delusion, there is a buddha there.
-So-called enlightenment.
-That’s why, if you read scriptures, always bodhisattva appears in front.
-And behind, the buddhas.
-Always the buddha is behind the bodhisattva, supporting.
+So that’s why a [bodhisattva](glossary#bodhisattva) is always characterized by walking with all sentient beings hand in hand, instead of getting into Buddha’s position, becoming Buddha.
+They don’t want that!
+So, [they are] always walking.
+But behind the bodhisattva’s delusion, there is a Buddha there; so-called enlightenment.
+That’s why, if you read scriptures, always the bodhisattva appears in front, and behind [there are] Buddhas.
+Always the Buddha is behind the bodhisattva, supporting.

-So if you read the scriptures, there is something very quiet, silent, beyond [bodhisattvas](glossary#bodhisattva) activities in the front.
-There is something - quietness.
-That quietness is described sometimes (as) [emptiness](glossary#śūnyatā).
+So if you read the scriptures, there is always something very quiet, silent, beyond a [bodhisattva](glossary#bodhisattva)’s activities in the front.
+There is some quietness.
+That quietness is described sometimes as [emptiness](glossary#śūnyatā).

-It’s very interesting: if you sit down quietly and read scriptures, very naturally, you can see first, the [bodhisattva](glossary#bodhisattva) for activities, and dynamism, in the front of the existence.
+It’s very interesting: if you sit down quietly and read scriptures, very naturally, you can see first, the [bodhisattva](glossary#bodhisattva) for activities and dynamism, in the front of the existence.
 But behind, always there is something there, which is quiet and supportive.

 #### 50:17

+Next,

-Next, “great enlightenment about delusion is buddhas”.
-That’s why you should know what delusion is.
-That is called buddha.
+> Great enlightenment about delusion is Buddhas;  ...

+You should know what delusion is; that is called Buddha.
 Delusion is not something you should hate or keep away from.
-So you should have great enlightenment about delusion; then you become [bodhisattva](glossary#bodhisattva).
-Bodhisattva: then you can help, you can share.
+So you should have great enlightenment about delusion; then you become a [bodhisattva](glossary#bodhisattva).
+And then you can help, you can share.

 For instance, you always try to help, but people don’t accept you.
 This is [suffering](glossary#suffering).
 But suffering is okay...
 Not okay, but there is no other way.
-So, if the help is good, you have to consider again and again how to help people, all people, all kinds of people.
-Whatever happens, accepting or not accepting, anyway you should continually consider carefully how to help.
+So, if the help is good, you have to consider again and again how to help people, all kinds of people, whatever happens, accepting or not accepting.
+Anyway you should continually consider carefully how to help.
 That is really delusion.
 Don’t you think so?
 It’s delusion, by which you suffer.
 But this is a bodhisattva.

 That delusion is really supported by enlightenment.
-That’s why next sentence says, “great delusion about enlightenment is sentient beings.”
+That’s why next sentence says,

+> great delusion about enlightenment is sentient beings.

 That is called *you*.
 Ordinary people.
 Ordinary people are persons who have attained ... really deeply ... what delusion is.
 Then, this is called all sentient beings.

 #### 52:17